On H List of Movie Reviews

 It's frustrating to watch an Alec Baldwin film.

-Alec is a talented actor with a lot of potential, but the way he's used by a director rarely matches my expectations.
+A talented actor with a lot of potential, the way he's used by a director rarely matches my

 Heaven's Prisoners seems to be a terrific neo-noir with a good story.
-Yet the longer the movie went on, the
+Yet the longer the show

-the plane crash?
+behind the plane crash?
 He just makes the situation worse by getting to the bottom of what happened.
-Let the authorities deal
+Let the

-At the same time, there's no chemistry between Robicheaux and his wife or his adopted daughter (how insulting of the couple
+There's no chemistry between Robicheaux and his wife or his adopted daughter (how insulting

 All in all, Heaven's Prisoners runs too long, having evolved into a hot, sweaty whodunnit mess.